vanya-vasya/website-4-bird/GIT_PUSH_SUCCESS.md

 **Suggested PR Title:**
 ```
-Fix: Implement database write in Networx webhook handler for Payment History
+Fix: Implement database write in Secure-Processor webhook handler for Payment History
 ```

 **Suggested PR Description:**
 ```
 ## 🔴 Critical Bug Fix

-Fixes issue where successful Networx payments completed but never appeared in Payment History.
+Fixes issue where successful Secure-Processor payments completed but never appeared in Payment History.

 ## Root Cause
 The webhook handler received payment notifications but only logged them with a TODO comment - database write logic was never implemented.